SeanOverton/CSIT314-Frontend/README.md

 2) Run ```yarn install``` inside root directory.
 3) Run ```yarn start``` to start the local server.

-## For adding new features to teh repo:
+## For adding new features to the repo:

 1) ```git checkout -b "feature/the_feature_you_are_working_on"```
 2) Complete whatever you are working on with git add and commit.